 ```

-After installation, make sure that the PostgreSQL service is in operation:
+After installation, make sure that the PostgreSQL service is running:

 ```bash